Like a Virgin? The Controversial Account of Mary, Mother of Jesus

-However, researchers also suggest that the word ''virgin' could be applied by ancient societies to women who were independent in different fields.
-It is possible that Mary could have been autonomous in other ways, but neither the Bible nor other texts speak about this idea.
+However, researchers also suggest that the wordvirgin could be applied by ancient societies to women who were independent in different fields.
+It is possible that Mary could have been autonomous in other ways, but neither the Bible nor other texts delve into this idea.

 - Virgin Mothers and Miracle Babies: The Ancient History of Miraculous Conceptions

 - Archaeologists Excavate Possible Home of Mary Magdalene and Synagogue Where Jesus May Have Preached

 - Did Jesus Have a Wife?
 New Tests on Ancient Coptic Papyrus May Give Answers